 While a locked session does not by itself prevent the student from opening up additional browser tabs or taking other prohibited actions, you can combine Edfinity locked sessions with online proctoring solutions like Honorlock in order to fully protect academic integrity.

-- Go to your assignment, and select the Settings tab.
+- Go to your assignment, and select the Settings > Restrictions tab.

-- Select the Publish button to publish the change.
+- Select Review and publish to publish the change.

-Using locked sessions in conjunction with password protection
+Using locked submissions in conjunction with password protection

-Normally, when you require an activation code in order to start an assignment, the use of an activation code is only required once to start the assignment and then access to the assignment is unrestricted for the duration of the assignment.
-For example, a student uses an activation code and then reloads the page, or navigates away, and comes back to the assignment later.
+Normally, when you require a password (or activation code) in order to start an assignment, the student is only required to supply the password once to start the assignment and then access to the assignment is unrestricted for the duration of the assignment.
+For example, a student enters the password and then reloads the page, or navigates away, and comes back to the assignment later.